jacilynh/ECEA5340/.idea/week3.md

 2: Summary of Rotary Sensors and Applications

 Lets give a high level overview of different types of Rotary sensors.
 An incremental encoder generates a train of electrical pulses, whose frequency is proportional to angular speed.
 Homing applications include motor speed and rate control found in machine tools, robots, mixing equipment and textile equipment.
 It's called incremental because the encoder sends out a stream of pulses that are not related to an absolute standard of rotary position.
 Hence the incremental encoder is good for measuring speed, don't try to use it for understanding absolute position.

-Play video starting at ::39 and follow transcript0:39 On the contrary, absolute encoders are routinely used for rotary position sensing.
+On the contrary, absolute encoders are routinely used for rotary position sensing.
 They're also found in machine tools and robots.
 But they get used in medical and welding equipment where precise control of position is mission critical for these applications.
 The rotating disk within the absolute encoder contains a very precise pattern that is used to create a multi-bit digital word at each discrete angle at each location.
 Therefore the absolute encoder always knows where it is during rotation and it can also keep track of total revolutions too.

-Play video starting at :1:16 and follow transcript1:16 Resolvers are used in extremely harsh temperature, shock and vibration environments that go beyond the capability of encoders to maintain their signal integrity.
+Resolvers are used in extremely harsh temperature, shock and vibration environments that go beyond the capability of encoders to maintain their signal integrity.
 They're commonly used in military, aerospace and construction equipment.
 A resolver works similarly to a DC generator.
 It's coils output two analog signals arrange at a phase, by 90 degrees.
 It then generates a voltage, corresponding to the interaction of the resulting magnetic fields.

-Play video starting at :1:52 and follow transcript1:52 Unlike temperature sensors, rotary sensors are fully designed around the demands of their application.
+Unlike temperature sensors, rotary sensors are fully designed around the demands of their application.
 The four general categories of rotary sensors scale up in specs and cost for commercial, servo, industrial and heavy duty applications.

-Play video starting at :2:11 and follow transcript2:11 Commercial grade sensors are lowest cost, used in benign environments found in office machines and medical devices.
+Commercial grade sensors are lowest cost, used in benign environments found in office machines and medical devices.
 Servo devices resembled from the outside, the small stepper and servo motors who speeds their measure.
 Because they are usually mounted right next to these high speed motors they need a high temperature rating to handle the high amount of heat given off by the motor windings.

-Play video starting at :2:38 and follow transcript2:38 Industrial grade sensors are usually melted to large motors used in typical industrial blowers, pumps, compressors, and machine tools.
+Industrial grade sensors are usually melted to large motors used in typical industrial blowers, pumps, compressors, and machine tools.
 Heavy duty encoders are used in high vibration environments or to prevent liquid penetration in food and beverage, for marine applications.
 They come with IP67 or IP68, ingress protection ratings, and may also be ATEX certified, for explosion proof needs.

-Play video starting at :3:10 and follow transcript3:10 Let's recap, we discussed the two types of rotary sensors in broad terms, describing the different grades of sensors for suitability in different applications.
+Let's recap, we discussed the two types of rotary sensors in broad terms, describing the different grades of sensors for suitability in different applications.
 Now, we will take a deeper look at the optoelectronics technology underlying encoders.

 3: Optical Encoders: How They Work

 And now, it's time for those pesky fun facts.
 This time about rotary sensors.
 A beam of light emitted from an LED shines through a rotating glass or etched metal disc divided into transparent and opaque sectors.
 The light beam gets detected by a photo sensor when the disk rotates and it displays a transparent sector.
 In an incremental encoder, the resulting signal is transformed into a square wave, and it's sent to a counter circuit.
 Unfortunately, the count is subject to loss during the power interruption.
 So as an optional feature, incremental encoders can provide a once per revolution pulse or index mark, as it's called, at the same place in each revolution.
 This pulse occurs on Channel Z, a separate output from the signal channel.
 The output from the Z Channel tells the counter circuit to reset to zero.
 It supplies a mechanical reference, such as one needed when homing a robot.
 Encoders are defined by their resolution as opposed to their accuracy.
 Resolution for encoders is defined as the number of pulse outputs per resolution of the disk, PPR for short.
 The more pulse outputs, the higher the resolution it has.
 Limits to resolution are found in the width of the LED beam, the diameter of the disk, and the ability to lay down fine pitch, transparent, or opaque tracks, where the user needs to know only the speed of rotation but not the direction.
 A single channel output suffices.
 A device with only a single channel is called a tachometer.
 Quadrature encoders have dual Channels A and B phased 90 degrees apart.
 These two output signals determine the direction of rotation by protecting the leading or lagning signal in their phase relationship.

-Play video starting at :2:3 and follow transcript2:03 Forward rotation is signified when the signal from Channel B leads that of Channel A and vice versa.
+Forward rotation is signified when the signal from Channel B leads that of Channel A and vice versa.
 Your PSAT chip has a dedicated circuit for Quadrature.

-Play video starting at :2:16 and follow transcript2:16 When more resolution is needed, the encoder counts the leading and trailing edges of the pulse streams of Channels A and B. This doubles the number of pulses read per revolution relative to a single channel, and doubles again the number of events read relative to simply sensing the high level of a square wave.
+When more resolution is needed, the encoder counts the leading and trailing edges of the pulse streams of Channels A and B. This doubles the number of pulses read per revolution relative to a single channel, and doubles again the number of events read relative to simply sensing the high level of a square wave.
 Therefore, your encoder will have four times as much resolution.
 Of course, the electronics and firmware gets more complicated.
 And every manufacturer will make you pay more for a higher resolution sensor.

-Play video starting at :2:55 and follow transcript2:55 The general assembly layout of any Incremental Encoder is shown in this slide.
+The general assembly layout of any Incremental Encoder is shown in this slide.
 The encoder disk, LED, and the electronics are mounted in a housing with a cover.
 The degree of ingress protection is determined mostly by the type of sealing and cover used.
 Design details on the cover, such as O-Ring grooves, or channels for rubber gaskets, are similar to those used in other instruments.
 The various sensors, as well as the counters and the other IC's, are soddered to a PCB.

-Play video starting at :3:29 and follow transcript3:29 An absolute encoder generates digital words that represent speed, direction and actual rotational position all at once.
+An absolute encoder generates digital words that represent speed, direction and actual rotational position all at once.
 The pulse stream requires multiple light detectors to read every track.

-Play video starting at :3:45 and follow transcript3:45 On the other hand, if power is interrupted, its output will be correct whenever power is restored, and homing the sensor is not necessary.
+On the other hand, if power is interrupted, its output will be correct whenever power is restored, and homing the sensor is not necessary.

-Play video starting at :3:55 and follow transcript3:55 Let's take a look at a simplified model of two channels.
+Let's take a look at a simplified model of two channels.
 In position one, light from sensor A passes through the code wheel but light from sensor B is blocked off, this forms the word one zero.
 In position two, light from both channels passes through the wheel, forming the word one one.

-Play video starting at :4:20 and follow transcript4:20 And in position three, light from Channel A is blocked off but the light from Channel B passes through the wheel, this forms the digital word zero one.
+And in position three, light from Channel A is blocked off but the light from Channel B passes through the wheel, this forms the digital word zero one.
 The resolution of an absolute encoder is a function of the number of bits in its digital word.
 Output can be in straight binary or in Gray code.
 For example, a 24 bit encoder has a resolution of 16 million counts per revolution.
 In a Single Turn Absolute Encoder, the output signal is repeated for every revolution of the encoder's shaft.
 There is no ability to count the total number of revolutions, a capability provided by the index marker of an incremental encoder.
 The encoder's shaft turns the primary gear, which then rotates the etched position gears.
 These gears have tracks position directly beneath the optical sensors on the PCB.
 The mechanical parts, the bearings, the shafts, the gears, they're designed to meet the vibration specs of the sensor.
 A Multi Turn Absolute Encoder counts the total number of revolutions as well as maintains knowledge of absolute rotational position.
 The Singleturn PCB keeps track of absolute position from the code disk beneath it.
 The Multiturn PCB reads pulses from the multi turn gearbox in order to record the number of revolutions.

-Play video starting at :6:1 and follow transcript6:01 The last ASIC transmits the revolutions count to the single turn PCB.
+The last ASIC transmits the revolutions count to the single turn PCB.

-Play video starting at :6:7 and follow transcript6:07 This count will be valid even in the event of a power shut down.
+This count will be valid even in the event of a power shut down.

-Play video starting at :6:12 and follow transcript6:12 Let's recap, we took a deep dive into the digital and optical electronics behind incremental and absolute encoders.
+Let's recap, we took a deep dive into the digital and optical electronics behind incremental and absolute encoders.
 Now let's review some typical field applications for encoders, as well as some tips for how to properly specify and install them.

 3a: Measuring Encoder Speed

 Encoders are almost always used to measure speed and position of a rotating device.
 But notice that in this slide, I'm showing you that you're actually measuring encoder period and there are three ways to do this.
 In the single cycle method, we measure from the rising edge to the rising edge on a single channel that gives us the period of one cycle of the encoder.
 This is actually the most accurate way to do it.
 The reason is that the duty cycle of the waveform often varies as the speed of the device increases.
 If you use the half cycle method shown in the middle there you can get errors due to this effect.
 The quarter cycle method provides the fastest update you can have four measurements per cycle of any given channel.
 However, that's even less accurate than the single cycle method.
 So it's rarely used.
 Remember that the duty cycle is a ratio of how long the signal is high over the entire period of the signal and that single cycle method the duty cycle can vary quite a bit.
 But since we are always measuring from the rising edge to the the rising edge variations of the duty cycle actually have no effect on the measurement.
 Quadrature is an encoder spec that refers to the spacing between the rising edge on one channel as compared to the rising edge on the next channel.
 Normally, you'd want this to be one quarter of a cycle or 90 degrees.
 However in practice this number also there is due to a number of factors and therefore making a measurement over the quarter cycle is going to result in additional error over the single cycle.
 It does have the advantage however of getting four measurements in the same time that the single cycle method gets you one measurement.

-Play video starting at :2:1 and follow transcript2:01 All of these methods do not measure speed directly they measure period therefore, you have to use software to take the inverse of this number.
+All of these methods do not measure speed directly they measure period therefore, you have to use software to take the inverse of this number.
 Encoder speed could be measured directly simply by counting edges in the pulse train.
 In the image at the top, we count rising edges on the top channel only over a period of time that's defined by that red arrow.
 In this case, we count to four.
 Of course, the quantization error here is huge the speed of the motor could very 25% and would never even see it would still count just to four.
 You would be tempted therefore, to count every edge on both channels as I'm doing on the bottom trays here.
 In this case, we count up to 17 and the quantization error would be substantially less.
 The advantage of this method is that the number of counts is directly proportional to speed so you don't have to take an inverse in the software.
 The disadvantage of this method is that gate time the time defined by the red arrow has to be long enough to capture significant number of pulses.
 So you don't have an update of speed nearly as fast as you would if you measured period and then took an inverse.
 Let's recap.
 There's more than one way to measure an encoder speed.
 You can do it over one or multiple cycles.
 Each method has its advantages and disadvantages.
 They vary in the update rate, accuracy and computational complexity.
 What's best for your application is designers choice.

 4: Optical Encoders: Applications